Rubicon Organics To Commence Trading On The TSX Venture Exchange

 Cautionary Statement Regarding Forward Looking Information

 This press release contains forward-looking information within the meaning of applicable securities laws.
-All statements that are not historical facts, including without limitation, statements regarding future estimates, plans, programs, forecasts, projections, objectives, assumptions, expectations or beliefs of future performance, and statements regarding the Company's expectations of when its securities will be delisted from the CSE and when trading will commence on the TSX-V; the Company's belief that listing on the TSX-V will provide it and its shareholders with advantages, including greater visibility and enhanced market access for Canadian and international investors; the Company's belief that it will gain more exposure through a larger market by listing on the TSX-V; the Company's intention of achieving industry leading profitability; and the Company's belief that it will achieve an annual production run rate of approximately 11,000 kg of certified organic, premium and environmentally sustainable cannabis are "forward-looking statements".
+All statements that are not historical facts, including without limitation, statements regarding future estimates, plans, programs, forecasts, projections, objectives, assumptions, expectations or beliefs of future performance, and statements regarding the Company's expectations of when its securities will be delisted from the CSE and when trading will commence on the TSX-V; the Company's intention of achieving industry leading profitability; and the Company's belief that it will achieve an annual production run rate of approximately 11,000 kg of certified organic, premium and environmentally sustainable cannabis are "forward-looking statements".
 Forward-looking information can be identified by the use of words such as "will" or variations of such words or statements that certain actions, events or results "will" be taken, occur or be achieved.
 Such forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results, events or developments to be materially different from any future results, events or developments expressed or implied by such forward looking statements.
 The forward-looking information in this press release is based upon certain assumptions that management considers reasonable in the circumstances, including that its capital needs will be as currently projected.
 Risks and uncertainties associated with forward looking information in this press release include, among others, information or statements concerning the Company's expectations of financial resources available to fund operations; Rubicon Organics' limited operating history and lack of historical profits; obtaining the necessary regulatory approvals; that regulatory requirements will be maintained; general business and economic conditions; the Company's ability to successfully execute its plans and intentions; the Company's ability to obtain financing at reasonable terms though the sale of equity and/or debt commitments; the Company's ability to attract and retain skilled staff; market competition; the products and technology offered by the Company's competitors; that our current relationships with our suppliers, service providers and other third parties will be maintained; and the impact of the current global health crisis caused by the COVID-19 pandemic.
 These factors should be considered carefully and readers are cautioned not to place undue reliance on such forward-looking statements.
 Although Rubicon Organics has attempted to identify important risk factors that could cause actual actions, events or results to differ materially from those described in forward-looking statements, there may be other risk factors that cause actions, events or results to differ from those anticipated, estimated or intended.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in forward-looking statements.
 Rubicon Organics assumes no obligation to update any forward-looking statement, even if new information becomes available as a result of future events, new information or for any other reason except as required by law.